wyy-csu/INR-MT/README.md

 # INR-MT
-Codes for paper "Implicit Neural Representation for 2D Magnetotelluric Inversion: A Physics-Constrained Deep Learning Approach"
+Codes for paper "Implicit Neural Representation for 2D Magnetotelluric Inversion: A Physics-Constrained Deep Learning Approach", which has been submitted to Computers & Geosciences.

 ###### Main Scripts ######
 ·1.INR_main_blocks_TEM.py   # Run for two blocks model inversion